-The government proposal has been circulated for comments from key authorities, labour market organisations, education and training organisations as well as responsible parties in the fields of health care and industry.
+The government proposal was circulated for comments from key authorities, labour market organisations, education and training organisations, and undertakings in the fields of healthcare and industry.
 Moreover, the Ministry of Finance was separately asked to comment on the provisions on annual supervision fees and the related annexes that were added to the proposal after it had been circulated for comments.
-All key labour market organisations and responsible parties were given an opportunity to be heard on the matter.
+All key labour market organisations and undertakings were given an opportunity to be heard on the matter.

 The Ministry of Social Affairs and Health and the Radiation and Nuclear Safety Authority also organised a joint consultation session for stakeholders on 24 March 2017.

-How have the impacts of the reform been assessed?
+How were the impacts of the reform assessed?

 The impacts of the reform have been evaluated in a comprehensive assessment carried out as part of official duties.
-The proposal has impacts on the economy, the activities of authorities, the environment, society, occupational safety and health, gender and children.
+The proposal has impacts on the economy, the activities of authorities, the environment, society, occupational safety and health and children as well as gender impacts.

 What will be the most significant change introduced by the Act at places where radiation is used?

-The proposal for the Radiation Act emphasises the responsible parties’ responsibility and risk-based control.
-The proposed Act will impose on responsible parties a new obligation of conducting a safety assessment based on the risks involved in their activities.
-The safety assessment would involve assessing radiation exposures in the activities and identifying potential radiation safety incidents.
-Measures would also be presented to ensure radiation safety, prevent the identified potential radiation safety incidents and prepare for the occurrence of such incidents.
+The Radiation Act emphasises risk-based control and the responsibility of undertakings.
+The new Act obliges the undertakings to conduct a safety assessment based on the risks involved in their activities.
+The safety assessment involves assessing radiation exposures in the activities and identifying potential radiation safety incidents.
+The safety assessment also presents measures to ensure radiation safety, prevent the identified potential radiation safety incidents and prepare for the occurrence of such incidents.

-In all activities requiring a safety licence, responsible parties would have to consult a radiation safety expert when planning, implementing and monitoring safety protection measures concerning workers and members of the public, in accordance with the nature and extent of their activities.
-Responsible parties would also have to appoint a radiation safety officer to assist them.
-The officer would monitor in practice that staff at the place of work ensure radiation safety and follow regulations and guidelines.
+In all activities requiring a safety licence, undertakings have to consult a radiation safety expert when planning, implementing and monitoring safety protection measures concerning workers and members of the public, in accordance with the nature and extent of their activities.
+Undertakings also have to appoint a radiation safety officer to assist them.
+The radiation safety officer will monitor in practice that staff at the place of work ensure radiation safety and follow regulations and guidelines.

-How will the legislative reform affect the general principles of radiation use, particularly the ‘principle of justification’?
+How will the new act affect the general principles of radiation use, particularly the ‘principle of justification’?

 According to the principle of justification, radiation practices and protection measures are justified if their overall benefits outweigh the detriment they cause (justification principle).

-The proposed Act would define more closely the assessment of justification required particularly in connection with new types of practices or health care examinations of asymptomatic persons using ionizing radiation.
-Screenings and similar measures or risk-based examinations of persons showing no symptoms would require specific justification.
+The Act defines more closely the assessment of justification required particularly in connection with new types of practices or such healthcare examinations of asymptomatic persons where ionizing radiation is used.
+Screenings and similar measures or risk-based examinations of persons showing no symptoms require specific justification.
 Further provisions on the assessment of justification will be issued by government decree.

-How will the Radiation Act affect non-medical imaging exposure of humans?
+How does the Radiation Act affect non-medical imaging exposure of humans?

 Finnish radiation legislation has previously included no provisions on non-medical exposure of individuals.
 In such cases, the primary purpose of imaging is not to bring a health benefit to the individual being exposed.
 Until now, legislation has only regulated medico-legal examinations, such as the use of ionizing radiation to determine the age of immigrants.

-The provisions of the new proposal would apply to all examinations carried out using health care and other equipment (e.g. X-ray imaging equipment used at airports in some countries).
-The person exposed to radiation during imaging would have to be provided with information on the radiation exposure and potential health detriments.
-Examinations other than bodily searches performed under the Coercive Measures Act or the Customs Act would also require the consent of the individual in question.
+The provisions of the new Act apply to all examinations carried out using healthcare and other equipment (e.g. X-ray imaging equipment used at airports in some countries).
+The person exposed to radiation during imaging has to be provided with information on the radiation exposure and potential health detriments.
+Examinations other than bodily searches performed under the Coercive Measures Act or the Customs Act also require the consent of the individual in question.

-The new Act would require the appointment of a radiation safety expert and a radiation safety officer at the place of use of radiation.
-What will their tasks include?
+The new Act requires the appointment of a radiation safety expert and a radiation safety officer at the place of use of radiation.
+What do their tasks include?

-According to the proposed Radiation Act, a radiation safety expert would have to be consulted when planning, implementing and monitoring the radiation protection of workers and the public.
-The expert should be closely involved in demanding practices.
-It would also be possible to use an expert acting as a consultant.
-A radiation safety officer would assist the responsible party and ensure that radiation protection measures are implemented in practical work.
-These persons would replace the radiation safety officers appointed under current legislation.
+According to the proposed Radiation Act, a radiation safety expert has to be consulted when planning, implementing and monitoring the radiation protection of workers and the public.
+The expert has to be closely involved in demanding practices.
+It is also possible to use an expert acting as a consultant.
+A radiation safety officer assists the undertaking and ensures that radiation protection measures are implemented in practical work.
+Radiation safety officers are replacing the earlier managers who were responsible for radiation safety.

-How will the reform change the education and training requirements of workers at facilities where radiation is used?
+How does the reform change the education and training requirements of workers at facilities where radiation is used?

-The radiation safety expert and radiation safety officer would have to possess the qualifications and radiation protection expertise required by the Radiation Act.
+The radiation safety expert and radiation safety officer have to possess the qualifications and radiation protection expertise required by the Radiation Act.
 Training in radiation protection may be included in a higher education degree or completed as separate continuing education and training.
-Higher education institutions providing such training could request the Finnish Radiation and Nuclear Safety Authority (STUK) to give an opinion on the radiation protection training they offer.
-Before, STUK had to approve training programmes for the radiation safety officers referred to in current legislation.
-Apart from higher education institutions, other organisers of training for the new radiation safety officers would still have to seek STUK’s approval for their training programmes.
+Higher education institutions providing such training can request the Finnish Radiation and Nuclear Safety Authority (STUK) to give an opinion on their radiation protection training.
+Before, STUK had to approve training programmes for managers responsible for radiation safety.
+Apart from higher education institutions, other organisers of training for the new radiation safety officers still have to seek STUK’s approval for their training programmes.

-Health care professionals will continue to be required to have the radiation protection training and work experience needed in their tasks.
-Regular continuing education and training in radiation protection would still be mandatory for all workers participating in the use of radiation.
+Healthcare professionals will continue to be required to have the radiation protection training and work experience needed in their tasks.
+Regular continuing education and training in radiation protection is still mandatory for all workers participating in the use of radiation.
 A decree of the Ministry of Social Affairs and Health specifies the provisions on radiation protection training.

 What changes will there be to the regulation of radon in indoor air?

 Radon is a form of natural radiation.
-In the proposed Act, exposure to natural radiation would mainly be regulated in the same manner as exposure to radiation from other sources.
-This would enable improved control of radon exposure.
+In the Radiation Act, exposure to natural radiation is mainly regulated in the same manner as exposure to radiation from other sources.
+This enables improved control of radon exposure.

 According to the new EU Basic Safety Standards Directive, the reference level for radon concentration is 300 Bq/m3 in dwellings, workplaces and other places with public access.
-If the radon concentration in the working area cannot be decreased below the reference level despite efforts, the responsible party must obtain a safety licence for its operations from the Radiation and Nuclear Safety Authority (STUK).
+If the radon concentration in the working area cannot be reduced below the reference level despite efforts, the undertaking has to obtain a safety licence for its operations.

-The Radiation Act and other statutes issued under it would provide more clearly how responsible parties have to notify STUK of practices that may cause exposure to radon.
-Further provisions would also be issued on the obligations to report and limit radon concentrations.
+The Radiation Act and other statutes issued under it provide more clearly than before, how responsible parties have to notify STUK of practices that may cause exposure to radon.
+Specific provisions are also issued on the obligation to report and limit radon concentrations.

 How will the new Radiation Act improve preparedness for emergency exposure situations?

-The Act would lay down the principles and objectives followed in preparing for radiation emergencies and protecting the public in the event of an emergency.
-This would ensure that these principles and objectives would guide authorities and responsible parties in preparing for emergencies.
-Personnel working in the event of an emergency exposure situation would be designated in advance.
-They would also have to be provided with appropriate training.
-The provisions of the Act would also take into account that emergency response measures may involve voluntary emergency assistants and employees of private organisations.
-Moreover, the Act would lay down principles determining how these groups may be used in responding to emergencies and how they should be protected.
+The Act lays down the principles and objectives to be followed in preparing for radiation emergencies and protecting the public in the event of an emergency.
+These principles and objectives guide authorities and undertakings in preparing for emergencies.
+Personnel working in the event of an emergency exposure situation has to be designated in advance and they have to be provided with appropriate training.
+The provisions of the Act also take into account that emergency response measures may involve voluntary radiation emergency assistants and employees of private organisations.
+Moreover, the Act lays down principles determining how these groups may be used in responding to emergencies and how they should be protected.

 How will the Act enhance the market surveillance of products emitting non-ionizing radiation?

-The Act would clarify the criteria for assessing the safety of products that expose the public to non-ionizing radiation.
-This would make it easier to withdraw dangerous products from the market and make the grounds for withdrawal clearer to responsible parties.
-These products include health care equipment or supplies sold to consumers in department stores, such as skin care, fat removal or hair removal appliances, or similar equipment used in consumer services, such as cosmetic treatments.
+The Act clarifies the assessment criteria regarding the safety of products exposing the public to non-ionising radiation.
+This makes it easier to withdraw dangerous products from the market and make the grounds for withdrawal clearer to the undertaking.
+These products sold to customers include, for example, laser appliances and cosmetic equipment utilising non-ionising radiation, such as skin care, fat removal or hair removal appliances.

-The Finnish Radiation and Nuclear Safety Authority (STUK) would be added to the market surveillance authorities referred to in the Act on the Market Surveillance of Certain Products (1137/2016).
-This would enable STUK to use surveillance measures under the Radiation Act as well as the Market Surveillance Act, in addition to the means of control laid down by the Radiation Act.
+The Finnish Radiation and Nuclear Safety Authority (STUK) is the competent market surveillance authority according to the Act on the Market Surveillance of Certain Products (1137/2016).
+STUK can therefore use the control measures provided by the Market Surveillance Act, in addition to the means of control laid down by the Radiation Act.
 STUK is thus equipped with a wider range of means to withdraw dangerous products from the market.
-This would mean better opportunities to respond to rapid changes in commercial and distribution practices.
-It would also help ensure that the required measures are commensurate with the risk caused by the dangerous product.
+This means better opportunities to respond to rapid changes in commercial and distribution practices.
+It also helps ensure that the required measures are commensurate with the risk caused by the dangerous product.